Mother, disabled son found dead in home

 02 Luglio 2019

 Bergamo, July 2 - A 71-year-old mother and her 44-year-old disabled son were found dead in their home near Bergamo on Tuesday.
 Police said the woman probably had a heart attack while pulling her son up on his bed with a lifting mechanism that contained an artificial respirator.
 The incident happened at Terno d'Isola.
 The man was stuck for hours in a twisted position without an adequate air supply and died because of it, police said.
+His respirator lasted eight hours, police said.
 The mother was reported missing Tuesday but the incident may have happened Monday, police said.
 Autopsies have been ordered.

 LE RUBRICHE